The Aristocats: Plot

-In 1910, mother cat Duchess and her three kittens (Berlioz, Marie, and Toulouse) live in Paris with retired opera diva Madame Adelaide Bonfamille, and her English butler, Edgar.
-The cats are pampered pets that live a luxurious lifestyle, and are very cultured in art and music like their owner.
+In 1910, mother cat Duchess and her three kittens, Berlioz, Marie, and Toulouse, live in Paris with retired opera diva Madame Adelaide Bonfamille, and her English butler, Edgar.
+The cats are pampered pets that live a luxurious lifestyle and are very cultured in art and music, like their owner.

-One day, while preparing her will with elderly lawyer Georges Hautecourt, Madame declares that her vast fortune will be first left to her cats, then revert to Edgar once they all pass away.
-Edgar overhears this through a speaking tube and, after erroneously calculating that he will die before he can inherit, plots to eliminate the cats.
+While preparing her will with elderly lawyer Georges Hautecourt, Madame declares that her vast fortune will be first left to her cats, then revert to Edgar once they all die.
+Edgar overhears this through a speaking tube and, after erroneously calculating that he will die before he can claim his inheritance, plots to eliminate the cats.
 He sedates them by putting sleeping pills in a dish of cream, then drives them on his motorcycle out to the countryside in a basket.
 There, he is ambushed by two hounds named Napoleon and Lafayette, losing his hat, sidecar, umbrella, shoes, and the basket before escaping.
 The cats are left stranded in the countryside, while Madame Adelaide, Roquefort the mouse, and Frou-Frou the horse discover their absence.

-In the morning, Duchess meets an alley cat named Thomas O'Malley, who offers to guide her and the kittens to Paris.
+The next morning, Duchess meets a feral cat named Thomas O'Malley, who offers to guide her and the kittens to Paris.
 The group briefly hitchhikes in a milk truck before being chased out by the driver.
 Later, while crossing a railroad trestle, the cats narrowly avoid an oncoming train, and Marie falls into a river.
-O'Malley immediately dives in and rescues her, and is himself rescued by Amelia and Abigail Gabble, two British geese on holiday.
-The geese lead the cats to the outskirts of Paris, then depart to deal with their inebriated Uncle Waldo.
-Meanwhile, Edgar returns to the countryside to retrieve his possessions—the only evidence that can incriminate him—from Napoleon and Lafayette and, after some difficulty, ultimately succeeds.
+O'Malley immediately dives in and rescues her, and is himself rescued by Amelia and Abigail Gabble, two English geese on holiday.
+The geese lead the cats to the outskirts of Paris, then depart to reunite with their inebriated Uncle Waldo.
+Meanwhile, Edgar returns to the countryside to retrieve his possessions (the only evidence that can incriminate him) from Napoleon and Lafayette and, after some difficulty, ultimately succeeds.